Ben-Guthrie/satvis/index.md

 If --bounding_box is selected, the file data/bounding_box.txt contains the name and bounding box about the satellite.
 The bounding box is defined as (x, y, w, h), where x and y are the pixel coordinates of the top-left of the box, and w and h are the width and height in pixels.

 If --label_surfaces is selected, then labels/ contains a separate directory for all surface labels provided in the debrismodels directory.
-If a satellite model has a corresponding surface label model (named '<model_name>-label-<label_name>') then the label is stored in labels/'<label_name>'.
+If a satellite model has a corresponding surface label model (named \<model_name>-label-<label_name>) then the label is stored in labels/\<label_name>.
 This label is a black and white image, where a pixel with intensity > 0.5 corresponds to the specific surface.

 If --pair_images is selected, the data is collected into pairs of images, with different separations between the image files.
 For each pair of images, the file data/rotations.txt contains the index of the "before" and "after" images, the observed rotation quaternion (x, y, z, w) which is a combination of rotations of both target and chaser, and the scalar distance to the target before and after the timestep.

 ## Adding new satellite models
 The simulation can access any 3D models placed in the debrismodels/ directory.
 Currently, the software can load .obj, .fbx, .x3d and .3ds files.
 More satellites can be added to the datasets by simply adding the model file to the directory.
-If the model is desired to be labelled with surface segmentations, then it is necessary to also provide a black and white model, where the white surfaces correspond to the label, in the format '<model_name>-label-<label_name>'.
+If the model is desired to be labelled with surface segmentations, then it is necessary to also provide a black and white model, where the white surfaces correspond to the label, in the format \<model_name>-label-\<label_name>.

 ## Premade datasets
 A number of training and test datasets are available at https://www.kaggle.com/benguthrie/inorbit-satellite-image-datasets